Happy to be back with you after an extended Christmas and New Year's break.

 Let's audio soundbite number nine out there, Mike.

-This is uh last Friday, December 29th.
+This is last Friday, December 29th.

-The name of the show here is the most.
+The name of the show here is The Most.

 I've never seen it.

-The host is Alison Stewart.
+The host is Allison Stewart.

-I have no clue who that is, but she was talking to the Reverend Jackson, hmm.
+I have no clue who that is.

 Does that reflect your position?